Ask Keri: Are there naturally sweet foods I can eat to satisfy cravings without loading up on added sugar?

-Warming spices like cinnamon lean towards the sweet side.
-Sprinkle it in your coffee or on a slice of apple, for instance, and it’s suddenly reminiscent of dessert (especially if you bake the apple slices!).
+Warming spices such as cinnamon lean towards the sweet side.
+Sprinkle some in your coffee or on a slice of apple, for instance, and it’s suddenly reminiscent of dessert.
+(Especially if you bake the apple slices!).
 Plus, you’ll reap all of the health benefits, too.

-When you’re looking for sweet, think root vegetables over greens.
-Sweet potatoes are an obvious choice (when you roast them, they literally taste like candy…and you can even add cinnamon) and beets are also super sweet and nutritious.
+When you’re looking for sweetness, choose root vegetables over greens.
+Sweet potatoes are an obvious choice.
+(When you roast them, they literally taste like candy … and you can even add cinnamon).
+Beets are also super sweet and nutritious.

-Skip the citrus, and reach for a banana or a handful of fresh blueberries, raspberries, or strawberries.
-These are so sweet they are actually often served as dessert (maybe with just a tiny bit of whipped cream…).
-Keep some frozen and they can even do double duty as mini popsicle bites.(Photo: Clem Onojeghuo via Unsplash)
+Skip the citrus and banana, and reach for a handful of fresh blueberries, raspberries or strawberries instead.
+These low-sugar fruits are still sweet enough to often be served as dessert (maybe with just a tiny bit of whipped cream), but won’t send your blood sugar spiking.
+Keep some frozen and they can even double as mini popsicle bites.(Photo: Clem Onojeghuo via Unsplash)